 Another way of calculating cash rental rates is by comparing the rental rate to the return that would be received from a 50-50 crop-share lease.
 With a crop-share lease, the owner’s return is automatically adjusted by changes in yield, selling price, and input amounts and prices.
 However, to compute a cash rental rate using this method, estimates of yields, selling prices and input costs must be made for the coming year, which is sometimes difficult to do.

 An example using this method is presented in Table 2.
 Use 5-year or 10-year average yields and current prices for harvest delivery.
-If prices are below the USDA county loan rate, use the loan rate instead, to reflect potential loan deficiency payments.
-You may want to refer to ISU Extension publication FM 1872a/AgDM A1-32, Commodity Programs for Crops.
-Then subtract the landowner’s half of the seed, fertilizer, pesticides, and other shared expenses.
+Then subtract the landowner’s half of seed, fertilizer, pesticides, and other shared expenses.

-In the example, the landowner will receive a net return of $213and $197from corn and soybeans respectively.
-With a corn/soybean rotation, the average return will be (213+ 197) / 2 = $205per acre.
+In the example, the landowner will receive a net return of $161 and $149 from corn and soybeans, respectively.
+With a corn/soybean rotation, the average return will be (161 + 149) / 2 = $155 per acre.

 Another approach is to calculate how much income the tenant has available for rent payments after subtracting all the tenant’s costs associated with producing the crop.

-Based on the example values in Table 3, $259is available for rent payment from corn production and $279 from soybean production.
-With a corn/soybean rotation, the average amount available for rent payment is $269per acre.
+Using the example values in Table 3, $178 is available for rent payment from corn and $187 from soybean production.
+With a corn/soybean rotation, the average amount available for rent payment is $183 per acre.

 Remember, no allowance has been made for risk due to variations in crop prices and yields.
 With a cash rent lease, the tenant assumes all of the risk.
 So the tenant should be compensated for assuming this risk.
 Do this by either using conservative price and yield estimates or adjusting the rental rate downward.

-To estimate a rental rate for your own situation, use the worksheet on the following page or Decision Tool C2-20, Cash Rental Rate Estimation.
+To estimate a rental rate for your situation, use the worksheet on the following page or enter your figures into Decision Tool C2-20, Cash Rental Rate Estimation.